-ON THIS PAGE: You will find information about how many people learn they have this type of cancer each year and some general survival information.
+ON THIS PAGE: You will find information about how many people are diagnosed with this type of cancer each year and some general survival information.
 Remember, survival rates depend on several factors.
 To see other pages, use the menu on the side of your screen.

-Inflammatory breast cancer makes up 1% to 5% of all breast cancers.
+Inflammatory breast cancer makes up an estimated 1% to 5% of all breast cancers.
 Nearly all cases are diagnosed in women.
 Because inflammatory breast cancer can grow and spread quickly, this cancer is often locally advanced, meaning it has spread to areas around the breast, when it is first diagnosed.
 For this reason, it may be treated similarly to a later-stage breast cancer.

 Cancer survival statistics should be interpreted with caution.
-These estimates are based on data from thousands of people with this type of cancer in the United States, but the actual risk for a particular individual may differ.
+These estimates are based on data from thousands of people with this type of cancer in the United States, so the actual risk for a particular individual may be different.
 It is not possible to tell a person how long he or she will live with inflammatory breast cancer.
 Because survival statistics for inflammatory breast cancer are measured in multi-year intervals, they may not represent recent advances made in the treatment or diagnosis of this cancer.
 Learn more about understanding statistics .

-Source: National Cancer Institute and the American Cancer Society
+Source: National Cancer Institute and the American Cancer Society.

 The next section in this guide is Medical Illustrations and it offers drawings of body parts often affected by this disease.
 Or, use the menu on the left side of your screen to choose another section to continue reading this guide.